 Oshawa: The saints were encouraged when an 18-year-old brother obeyed the Lord in baptism.
-Gary Sharpe was with the assembly for the occasion.
+Gary Sharp was with the assembly for the occasion.
 A week of children’s meetings followed in the park to reconnect with parents and students of the Sunday school.
 It brought great joy, when a teenage girl from the community who attended every night, was saved a few days later, after being in soul trouble for some time.
 Her grandmother attended Sunday school 45 years ago.
 The Lord is good.

 Parry Sound: In the past few months, the Christians have been encouraged with visits from Lorne Langfeld, Gary Sharp, and Bruce Rogers.
 Also, recent missionary reports from Murray Poidevin (Zambia), Andrew Kluge (Chile), and Allan Clark (El Salvador) were challenging and stirring.
 The annual Sunday school picnic was held in August and the youth outreach at the local gym begins in September and continues until Spring.

 Staffordsville: In July, the hall was filled as we witnessed, with joy, five more youths obey the Lord in baptism.
 Two others have been restored to the Lord.
 Older youths are now showing a personal interest in guiding the younger ones in the right ways of the Lord.
 This summer, the monthly fellowship suppers and gospel meetings were again moved to the Staffordsville Park for a community outreach.
 The outdoors attracted some that would not normally be at the gospel meeting.
 The Pattens continue working individually with the gospel and the mentoring of believers.
 Weekly children’s meetings recommence on September 16.